code-saturne/code_saturne/docs/doxygen/user_guide/user_defined_functions.md

   earlier), so that the the variable and property fields implied by those models are instanciated and available in the following user function call points.

+  The activation of **CDO/HHO schemes** has to be done in this function (\ref cs_user_parameters_h_cs_user_model_cdo "example") along with the add of user-defined equations and/or the activation of CDO-related modules such that Navier--Stokes, solidification or groundwater flows.

   The equivalent Fortran function is named \ref usppmo.

 - \ref cs_user_zones